Yoshka/Docs/aspnet/mvc/views/razor.rst

 The ``@using`` directive will add the c# ``using`` directive to the generated razor page:

-.. review: You had @using System.Collections.Generic - but that's included in the Razor page.

 .. literalinclude:: razor/sample/Views/Home/Contact9.cshtml
   :language: html

 ``@model``
 ^^^^^^^^^^^^

-The ``@model`` directive allows you to specify the type of the model past to your Razor page.
+The ``@model`` directive allows you to specify the type of the model passed to your Razor page.
 It uses the following syntax:

 .. code-block:: none